How I Stopped Drinking Without AA

 Sober!

 If you’re drinking too much too often Rethink the Drink.
 You don’t have to follow the status quo.
 Alcohol is the only drug that people will question you for not using.
 Come talk to us in the Boozemusings Community BOOM.
 We are a Private, Anonymous community forum tucked away from the busy noise of social media on Mighty Networks.
-You can Download the Mighty Networks app for free, find us there at BOOM Rethink the Drink, and have a supportive community at your finger tips where ever you go.
+You can Download the Mighty Networks app for free, find us there at BOOM Rethink the Drink, and have a supportive community at your fingertips wherever you go.

 Boom is a warm, inviting place to explore the why’s and how’s of alcohol in my life.
 A place to learn and receive encouragement from a non-judgemental group who have shared many of the same experiences and who UNDERSTAND.
 A place to contemplate the bigger picture of who we are and who we want to become.
 A place to laugh and cry and above all a place to come to in times of need.”